Modest gains, but US students still lag in science learning

 Average scores on the science exam were up four points in grades 4 and 8, and unchanged for 12th grade, compared to 2009.
 The results also show that fourth-grade girls had closed the gender gap and were now performing as well as boys.
 In eighth grade, that gender gap had tightened.

-Achievement gaps between white, black and Hispanic students narrowed, too, at grades four and eight, as minority students made greater gains, said Peggy Carr, acting commissioner at the National Center for Education Statistics.
+Achievement gaps among white, black and Hispanic students narrowed, too, at grades four and eight, as minority students made greater gains, said Peggy Carr, acting commissioner at the National Center for Education Statistics.

 Before the results were released, science teacher Lisa Hegdahl at McCaffrey Middle School in Galt, California, said her eighth-grade students have a huge interest in science, often wanting to continue their work outside the classroom.